HMNZS Wakakura (T00)

-War service
+World War II

 Wakakura remained in commission throughout the Second World War as a training vessel and minesweeper.
 For the first part of the war she was part of the 28th Minesweeper Flotilla, until the flotilla was transferred overseas.
-From then the Wakakura was based at Lyttleton.
+From then the Wakakura was based at Lyttelton.

 "A little trawler paid a big part in the lives of New Zealand's pre-war and wartime naval reservists.
 Her Majesty's Trawler (later HMNZS) Wakakura, purchased from the Royal Navy scrap heap 'as is, where is' to be a training ship, also left an impression on various wharves and a couple of other ships as she roamed from port to port around New Zealand instructing young would-be sailors in naval procedures."

-During 1944 the Wakakura reported that it had sighted and depth charged a Japanese submarine of the Canterbury Coast, possible sinking it.
-Naval historians concluded that while it was possible for Japanese submarines to be in the area, at that stage of the war it was unlikely.
+During 1944 the Wakakura reported that it had sighted and depth charged a Japanese submarine off the Canterbury Coast, possibly sinking it.
+Naval historians concluded that while it was possible for Japanese submarines to be in the area, it was unlikely at that stage of the war.

-The ship\s bell was installed in the Devonport Naval Base Chapel.
+The ship's bell was installed in the Devonport Naval Base Chapel.

 Cargo vessel

 After the war in 1947 she was sold to the Tasman Steamship Company owned by a syndicate of 17 former merchant seamen.
 The ship was renamed SS Wakakura and converted to a refrigerated cargo vessel for use on the trans-Tasman run from Auckland and Wellington to Sydney.
 The ships maiden voyage as a merchant ship was in October 1947 under Captain F A Barrett from Auckland to Sydney.
 The newspaper stated that the voyage across the Tasman Sea was expected to take 6 days.

 By 1948 the company decided that the ship was to small for the Trans-Tasman run and decided to purchase a larger vessel.
 The ship had made seven return voyages by the time.
 The Fiji Government owned motor ship Viti was acquired by the company as a replacement.
 When the Viti entered service the Wakakura was used for coastal shipping.

-The company put the ship up for sale in November 1950.
+The company put the ship up for sale in November 1950, and was sold to Mason Bros.
+Engineering Co.
+Ltd, being broken up at the Viaduct Basin in Auckland.